amyhuang8/3140_A2_Pacman/README.md

 # Pacman Game

 ## Overview
-Yatzy is a classic game where a Pacman character tries to gain as many point as possible while avoiding the ghost.
+Pacman is a classic game where a Pacman character tries to gain as many point as possible while avoiding the ghost.
 This project is an implementation of Pacman in JavaScript, HTML, and CSS.

 ## How to Play
 1. **Start the Game:** Once you have read the instructions, click outside the window to go to the game.
 Click the "Start" button to start the game.